i-e-b/Gool/README.md

 Console.WriteLine(final); // 71.25
 ```

-Some details removed for clarity -- see bottom of document for full implementation)
+(some details removed for clarity -- see bottom of this readme for full implementation)

 BNF Syntax
 ----------